 4. Create and document an extensive paper trail.
 Record your idea or concepts in writing as much as possible, and keep detailed notes of discussions and conversations where you're disclosing information to other parties.
 The more details you keep in these records, the more useful they can be if someone challenges your ownership in court.

 5. Think about confidentiality.
-If you have to disclose your business secrets to other parties, it may be worth entering into a non-disclosure agreement with potential investors, contractors, clients or other associates.
-Be aware that asking investors to sign a non-disclosure agreement may risk you losing an audience, as many will simply not sign it.
-However, if the dangers of losing your secrets outweigh the business opportunity, you will need to make a careful decision whether to pursue it without non-disclosure agreements.
+If you have to disclose your business secrets to other parties, it may be worth entering into a non-disclosure agreement (NDA) with potential investors, contractors, clients or other associates.
+Keep in mind that some investors may not agree to sign NDAs.
+If this is the case, you may have to assess the risk of losing your secrets against the business opportunity.
+If the opportunity outweighs the risk, you may want to pursue it without an NDA.

 If you're pitching an invention rather than an idea, it would be wise to check if it qualifies for patent protection before disclosing anything to anyone.
 This is because your invention will no longer be patentable if you've disclosed information about it to the public before filing for a patent.
 Read about the advantages and disadvantages of getting a patent and protecting intellectual property.